Marsh Farm Christmas review, updated for 2021 to reflect new prices, procedures, and performances. Find out whether the

 If you do decide to go along, I have a few pieces of advice to make it an awesome adventure.

 - Wrap up.
 Take lots of layers.
 And a flask of tea if you really feel the cold.
 (Or something stronger perhaps? #jokes – although I did see a parent with a hip flask and I thought it was a brilliant idea.)

 - Wear wellies with good grip.
 It wasn’t bad at all when we went in 2017, but in wet or icy weather you’ll be grateful for them, as we were in the boggy areas in 2019.

 - Go when it’s dark.
 Visiting ‘Ho Ho’ (as my daughter calls him) should be illegal in daylight.

 - To avoid the most expensive tickets book before December: the sooner you go, the cheaper it is.
 (You also save on ticket prices if you have annual membership.)

-Are you going / have you been to The Father Christmas Experience at Marsh Farm ?
+Are you going / have you been to the Marsh Farm Santa experience?
 I’d love to hear your thoughts!